Before the Fall (2004 film): Plot

-One day, the boys are taken to the trenches on school grounds, where the sports instructor demonstrates use of live stick grenades.
-Each boy in Friedrich's year makes the throw successfully until one boy, Martin, panics and drops it.
+One day, the sports instructor demonstrates the boys the use of live stick grenades.
+The first boys in Friedrich's year makes the throw successfully until one boy panics and drops it.
 The sports instructor screams at him, flees the trench and leaves his students to their fate.
-Siggi then dives onto the grenade before it explodes, sacrificing himself to save his classmates.
-Siggi is given a grand funeral at the school and is hailed as a martyr of the Fatherland.
+Siegfried then dives onto the grenade before it explodes, sacrificing himself to save his classmates.
+He is given a grand funeral at the school and is hailed as a martyr of the Fatherland.
+While the boy who panicked is expelled from the NaPolA, the instructor (who actually fled from the place) is commended in the following, another sign of the ruling double standards.

 Albrecht invites Friedrich to visit the Stein family's mansion for the weekend.
 Gauleiter Heinrich Stein returns home with his friends from the German Army and Waffen-SS.
 He openly criticizes Albrecht for his sensitivity, artistic endeavors and lack of athleticism.
 A boxer himself, Stein shows far more interest in Friedrich than in his own son.
 He delights in Albrecht's inability to compete with Friedrich when the two are forced to fight a boxing match.
 The events of the weekend temporarily strain the boys' friendship.

 In winter, a group of military vehicles arrive at the school.
 Friedrich's class is called outside, where Gauleiter Stein informs them that a group of Soviet prisoners-of-war have stolen weapons and escaped from a nearby village.
 The boys are armed with Karabiner 98k rifles and sent into the woods to search for them.
 Friedrich and Albrecht, assigned to the same group, spot a group of figures coming out of hiding and fleeing.
 The boys open fire and shoot each of the Soviets.
 Upon closer inspection, they are shocked to find that the prisoners are children.
 A horrified Albrecht tries to bandage the wounds of a surviving prisoner, but his father arrives with a search party and shoots him.
-As the boys are taken back to Allenstein, they see the rest of the prisoners-of-war being rounded up and executed.
+As the boys are taken back to Allenstein, they see the rest of the prisoners-of-war being rounded up and shot dead.